tachiyomiorg/website/src/help/guides/backup.md

 ---

 # Backup
-:construction: :construction_worker_man: W.I.P.
-Description, help us improve through [here](https://github.com/tachiyomiorg/website/edit/master/src/help/guides/backup.md)!
+This category of settings allows you to setup a backup and restore mechanism for the manga you are reading in the app.

 ## Create backup
-Create backup lets you backup your library, tracking settings, and reading history.
-To create a backup go to `Settings > Backup` and then select `Create backup`, this will bring up a dialog letting you choose what to backup.
+Create backup lets you backup your library (titles, categories, read chapters), tracking settings, and reading history.
+This setting will bring up a dialog letting you choose what to backup.
 Manga is greyed out because it will always be backed up.
 ::: expander <strong>Click to reveal video guide!</strong>
 <figure class="centered">
 	<video autoplay crossorigin="use-credentials" height="534"